Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: The Harmonic Oscillator and the Cosmological Constant

 \begin{itemize} \item{The motion of a particle in an harmonic oscillator potential corresponds to the particle motion in the non-relativistic limit of a constant curvature space-time.
 The harmonic oscillator with an imaginary frequency, namely the inverted oscillator for $\Lambda > 0$ corresponds to de Sitter space-time; the real frequency normal oscillator $\Lambda < 0$ describes anti-de Sitter space-time, and the free motion is flat Minkowski space-time $\Lambda = 0$.}

 \item{The constant of the oscillator is the cosmological constant, as shown by Eq.(\ref{constantka}), which is the Hubble constant $ H^2$ or surface gravity squared Eq.(\ref{constantkb}).}

-\item{For the {\it classical} harmonic oscillator, the phase space is the classical one, and the algebra of the $(X, P)$ variables or $(X, T = iP)$ variables is commuting.
-The classical Hamiltonian is $2 H_{osc} = X^2 + P^2$ = or in light-cone variables $2H_{osc} = 2 UV= 2VU $.
+\item{For the {\it classical} harmonic oscillator, the phase space is the classical one, and the algebra of the $(X, P)$ variables or $(X, T )$ variables is commuting.
+The classical Hamiltonian is $2 H_{osc} = X^2 + P^2$ or $2 H_{inv-osc} = X^2 - P^2$ for the inverted oscillator, in light-cone variables $2 UV= 2VU $.
 The light-cone structure $X^2 - T^2 $ is the classical known one, there is no difference with the Minkowski light-cone structure of special relativity.
-Upon the identification $P = iT$ the classical commuting $(X,T)$ variables of Minkowski space-time and its invariant distance $s^2 = X^2 -T^2$ correspond to a classical phase space $(X, P)$ and Hamiltonian $s^2 = 2H_{osc} = X^2 + P^2$ which is the harmonic oscillator hamiltonian.}
+Upon the identification $P = T$ the classical commuting $(X,T)$ variables of Minkowski space-time and its invariant distance $s^2 = X^2 -T^2$ correspond to a classical phase space $(X, P)$ and Hamiltonian $s^2 = 2H_{inv-osc} = X^2 - P^2$ which is the (inverted) harmonic oscillator Hamiltonian.}

 \item{The non relativistic approximation describes very well the essential properties of the constant curvature -de Sitter or anti de Sitter- geometries and captures its physics.
 Thus, the classical non-relativistic de Sitter invariant space-time, or the anti-de Sitter space-time, and the Minkowski Poincare-invariant space-time all three describe special relativity.
 We see that this reaches from another approach and motivation, the fact that a constant curvature space-time describes special relativity, as refs \cite{Bacry} \cite {Dyson}, or the so called "triply relativity" $\Lambda > 0$, $\Lambda < 0$ and $\Lambda = 0$.}